-Sample template of a letter asking for a raise
+Sample template for a letter asking for a raise

-As my X-year anniversary gets close, I would like to formally request a review of my salary for my work as a (job title).
+As my X-year anniversary gets close, I would like to request a review of my (job title) salary.
 During my time at (name of company), I have taken on additional responsibilities and have achieved success in several areas.
-I’ve made a list of some of my accomplishments and responsibilities, which include the following:
+I’ve made a brief list of just some of my accomplishments and responsibilities, which include the following:

-Aside from my X skills in this role, I have also demonstrated excellent X abilities and proficiency with X. The staff can count on me for X.
+Aside from my X skills in this role, I have also demonstrated excellent X abilities and proficiency with X. The team can count on me for X.

-I enjoy my work here and appreciate the support you and the team have shown me.
 Given the added value I have brought the company, I think it is fair to request a bump in pay.
-Based on the research in the 2018 Robert Half Salary Guide, I’ve found that the midpoint salary for this position is $X for my experience level.
+Based on the research in the Robert Half Salary Guide, I’ve found that the midpoint salary (or median national salary) for this position is $X for my experience level.
 Considering regional variances, an X percent raise would put my compensation closer to those salary benchmarks.

 Thank you for your consideration.
-I am willing to work with you to accommodate my request, taking into account what is best for the company.
+I would be happy to meet with you to discuss my request and the company's needs.
 Please let me know if you are available for a short meeting.